basilgood/barow/README.md

       \  'modules': []
       \}
 ```
-You can customize any of these values.
+You can customize any of these values.\

-NOTE: For any value you want to customize provide a value with the same data structure.
+For any value you want to customize provide a value with the same data structure.
 Otherwise barow will throw an error and exit.

-NOTE: For `modes`, `buf_changed` and `tab_changed` the text length is intentionally set to one character max.
+For `modes`, `buf_changed` and `tab_changed` the text length is intentionally set to one character max.

-NOTE: The strings that starts with `Barow*` are highlight groups.
+The strings that start with `Barow*` are highlight groups.
 To change the colors you can give your own groups.
-Use `barow#hi` function to define your own groups.
+Use `barow#hi` function to define your own groups.\
+All `hi` keys and `statusline` key expect a list of two hi groups.
+First is for the statusline of the current window, second for statusline in other window.

 ### modules